SHUR1K-N/WiFi-Shadowapple-Resources/README.md

 ---
 ---
 # Chipsets
-The Wi-Fi Shadowapple is capable of 5GHz sniffs & attacks as well if a 5GHz adapter with a _supported_ chipset is used
+The Wi-Fi Shadowapple is capable of 5GHz sniffs & attacks as well if a 5GHz adapter with a _supported_ chipset is used.

 ## How do I know whether I should get a 2.4GHz, or dual-band adapter?